OpenNebula-unmantained/addon-jclouds4one/README.md

 ## Usage

+There is two ways to setup the OpenNebula Cloud Controller: by following the Step 1-4 or using the setup script at `/etc/one/jclouds-labs_setup/setup.sh`

 ###Step 1 - Setup the Cluster

 Create a cluster on Opennebula, named for example 'jclouds', using either the Sunstone GUI or via the following command:

-	$ onecluster create jclouds
+	$ onecluster create JClouds

 ###Step 2 - Setup the Datastore

-Create a datastore on Opennebula, named for example 'jclouds-ds', using either Sunstone GUI or the following commands:
+Create a datastore on Opennebula, named for example 'JClouds', using either Sunstone GUI or the following commands:

 	$ cat ds.conf
-	NAME    = jclouds-ds
+	NAME    = JClouds
 	TM_MAD  = jclouds
 	TYPE    = SYSTEM_DS